Cognitive-Behavioural Therapy for Bipolar Disorder: Techniques for Emotional Regulation

 In today’s discussion, we’ll be looking into the intricacies of Cognitive-Behavioural Therapy (CBT) and its crucial role in emotional regulation for individuals with bipolar disorder.

-CBT is a well-established, evidence-based psychotherapy that identifies and modifies negative thought patterns and behaviours to improve .
+CBT is a well-established, evidence-based psychotherapy that identifies and modifies negative thought patterns and behaviours to improve emotional .

 When seeking therapy for bipolar disorder, selecting a therapist who understands the unique challenges associated with this condition is essential.